overviewer/Minecraft-Overviewer/docs/index.rst

 * Numpy

-* Either a Minecraft Client installed or a terrain.png for the textures.
+* Either a Minecraft Client installed or a textures/ folder for the textures (possibly from a texturepack)

 The first three are included in the Windows download.
 Also, there are additional requirements for compiling it (like a compiler).
 More details are available in